 📝 Inventory management & stock control · ⏱️ 3 min read

-Why inventory counting is crucial for food cost
+Why inventory counting forms the backbone of food cost accuracy

 Restaurant with €40,000 monthly revenue: